 Children in Year 3 have swimming lessons at Enderby Leisure Centre as part of their P.E. curriculum.
 Swimming is part of the National Curriculum and all children are expected to be able to swim at least 25 metres by the time they leave the Primary School at the end of Year 6.
-The staff accompanying the children have received training in coaching and resuscitation.
-We also employ additional instructors from the Leisure Centre.
+We use the facilities and instructors from the Leisure Centre.
 Life Guards are always in attendance.

 Volunteers in School